goauthentik/client-go/docs/FlowInspectorPlan.md

 ### NewFlowInspectorPlan

-`func NewFlowInspectorPlan(currentStage FlowStageBinding, nextPlannedStage FlowStageBinding, planContext map[string]interface{}, sessionId string, ) *FlowInspectorPlan`
+`func NewFlowInspectorPlan(currentStage FlowInspectorPlanCurrentStage, nextPlannedStage FlowInspectorPlanCurrentStage, planContext map[string]interface{}, sessionId string, ) *FlowInspectorPlan`

 NewFlowInspectorPlan instantiates a new FlowInspectorPlan object This constructor will assign default values to properties that have it defined,